 Intake and receptionist staff have been trained in how to orient new youth and families to the DBT program as well as respond to inquiries from the general public.
 Newly-trained clinicians are offered a weekly DBT homework support meeting in addition to the regular DBT consultation team and individual supervision meetings.

-YES has utilized Behavioral Tech for all of our Foundational Trainings for new clinicians, and we have also utilized consultation services when evaluating a range of programmatic updates, including implementation of a multifamily group and phone coaching services.
+YES has utilized Behavioral Tech Institute for all of our Foundational Trainings for new clinicians, and we have also utilized consultation services when evaluating a range of programmatic updates, including implementation of a multifamily group and phone coaching services.